Winter weather advisory across Chicago Monday morning. As much as 3 inches of snow, followed by coldest temps of season

 Plows in Chicago were dispatched at 2 a.m. and were operating normally Monday morning, according to Department of Streets and Sanitation spokeswoman Mimi Simon.
 Temperatures were favorable for snow removal and road conditions were expected to improve by the evening commute, Simon said.

-More than 100 flights were cancelled at O’Hare and more than 50 at Midway, according to FlightAware.
+More than 100 flights were cancelled at O’Hare and more than 50 at Midway, according to the Chicago Department of Aviation.

 The snow will be followed by some of the coldest temperatures of the season, with highs in the teens Tuesday and Wednesday, and a low below zero Tuesday night.